microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 `paconn validate -s [Path to settings.json]`

 The command will print the error, warning, or success message depending result of the verification.

-All the arguments can be also specified using a settings.json file.

 ```
 Arguments